DrAhmetYalcinkaya/IMatlas/README.md

 ### Start the RShiny app

-Once the preprocessing is done, the Immunometabolic atlas can be used.
+Once the preprocessing is done, the Immunometabolic Atlas can be used.

     load_data(config = "path/to/config.yaml")
     run_shiny()